-The County's Other Information will be included in the audited financial statements.
+The County's audited financial statements will include the Introductory Section and Statistical Section (Other Information) of the Annual Comprehensive Financial Report.
 Our responsibility for this information does not extend beyond the financial information identified in the audit report, and we are not required to perform any procedures to corroborate such other information.
 We have read the Other Information to determine whether a material inconsistency exists between the other information and the financial statements.
 Nothing came to our attention that caused us to believe that such information, or its manner of presentation, was materially inconsistent with the information, or manner of its presentation, in the financial statements.